Exactly what does it mean to get your weavers cloth drum tight,

 and pulling on each side of the weavers cloth to tighten the fabric.

-and use a screwdriver to finish tightening the screw in the hoop.
+You can use pliers to finish tightening the hoop.

 Blessings~